daniel-thompson/rfstompbox/Readme.txt

 tool) and type "make" to compile the source code.
 Before you upload the code to the device with "make flash", you should set the fuses with "make fuse".

-Building on Unix (Linux, FreeBSD and Mac):
+Building on Unix (GNU/Linux, FreeBSD and Mac):
 You need the GNU toolchain and avr-libc to compile the firmware.
 See

     http://www.nongnu.org/avr-libc/user-manual/install_tools.html